Vidhya-Khubalkar/Vidhya-Khubalkar/README.md

 - 🌱 I’m currently learning "Learn C++ Programming -Beginner to Advance- Deep Dive in C++", "Learn JAVA Programming - Beginner to Master" & "Mastering Data Structures & Algorithms using C and C++" On UDEMY.
-And doing my first internship at YHILLS in "DATA SCIENCE".
+And doing my first internship from "IIT Hyderabad" in "DATA SCIENCE".

 - 🚀 Goals
      Continuously improve my coding skills and stay updated with the latest technologies and industry trends.